 In all, I’m happy with another successful weekend of racing at the Runners World Festival.
-The festival is such a fun experience, and I was telling a few people, even if I don’t run or race well, it’s just fun.
-Typically the weather at the race is beautiful, and the vibes from the race are so enjoyable.
+The Runners World festival is such a fun experience, and I was telling a few people, even if I don’t run or race well, it’s just fun.
+Typically the weather at the Runners World Half is beautiful, and the vibes from the race are so enjoyable.
 It’s hard not to enjoy yourself and that’s why I’ll continue to go back to the Runners World Festival.

 Questions for you: